-Adding the Web Widget to your Wordpress site
+Adding Web Widget (Classic) to your WordPress site

-Using the Zendesk Support for Wordpress plugin, you can also easily add the Web Widget to your Wordpress site.
-After integrate your Wordpress site with Zendesk Support, the Web Widget code is automatically pulled into Wordpress.
+Using the Zendesk Support for WordPress plugin, you can easily add Web Widget (Classic) to your WordPress site.
+After integrating your WordPress site with Zendesk Support, the Web Widget code is automatically pulled into WordPress.

-- If you haven't already done so, set up Zendesk Support Web Widget (see Using Web Widget to embed customer service in your website).
+- If you haven't already done so, set up Zendesk Support Web Widget (Classic) (see Using Web Widget (Classic) to embed customer service in your website).

-- Select one of the following Web Widget display settings:
+- Select one of the following widget display

 - Do not display the Web Widget anywhere (this is the default)